kitzeslab/opensoundscape/README.md

 # Installation

 OpenSoundscape can be installed on Windows, Mac, and Linux machines.
-It should be run on Python 3.7.
+It has been tested on Python 3.7.

 Most users should install OpenSoundscape via pip: `pip opensoundscape==0.4.6`.
 Contributors and advanced users can also use Poetry to install OpenSoundscape.